Same sex couples

 Are you gay?

-Many people ask and this is an important question so I am happy to answer this but would like to do so when we meet because my knowing why this matters to you might be important in our work together.
+Many people ask and this is an important question so we are happy to answer this but would like to do so when we meet because our knowing why this matters to you might be important in our work together.

 Are you in a relationship?

-Again, many people ask and this is an important question so I am happy to answer this but would like to do so when we meet because my knowing why this matters to you might be important in our work together.
+Again, many people ask and this is an important question so we are happy to answer this but would like to do so when we meet because my knowing why this matters to you might be important in our work together.

 What is your background, training and experience?